Mercedes Aráoz: Vice presidency

-In August 2016, Aráoz was appointed as chair of the APEC Peru 2016 High-Level Commission.
+In August 2016, Aráoz was appointed chair of the APEC Peru 2016 High-Level Commission.
 The commission was made to determine necessary guidelines, strategies and measures to guarantee Peru's success as host of the meeting.

 In August 2017, Aráoz was named as Commissioner for Peru-OECD adherence process.

 Prime Minister of Peru

 In September 2017, Aráoz was sworn in as President of the Council of Ministers (Prime Minister).
 She held the office until April 2018.

 Academic career

 She is Principal Professor of International Economy at the University of the Pacific and member of the Research Center.
 She is also professor at the Diplomatic Academy of Peru.

 She has worked as a consultant with a variety of international organizations including the World Bank, the United Nations Conference on Trade and Development (UNCTAD), the Organization of American States (OAS) and the CAF – Development Bank of Latin America.

 Aráoz served as Country Representative for the Inter-American Development Bank (IADB) in Mexico City from 2011 until 2015.